pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve EdgeCmd utility help.md

 	edgecmd Help
 	```

-## View configuration facet help instructions
+## View component help instructions

-Complete the following to view help instructions for a configuration facet that a registered component supports:
+Complete the following to view help instructions for a registered component that the adapter supports:

 1. Open command line.
 2. Type the following in the command line, replacing `<componentId>` with the value that you want, and press Enter.